 - Under certain loan enabling acts, the State uses bond proceeds to make loans to local governments, private non-profit organizations, and other private entities.
 Under the terms of the loans, repayments are required and are credited to the Annuity Bond Fund.
 Some loan repayments, such as repayments of loans for sewerage facilities and hospitals, extend over a period of up to 40 years, exceeding the fifteen-year life of the bonds; - (2) Periodically, grantees remit proceeds from the sale of capital assets; - (3) The State generally deposits premiums from the sale of general obligation bonds into the Annuity Bond Fund; - (4) From fiscal year 1972 through fiscal year 2003 and in fiscal year 2008 the State appropriated general funds to support debt service.
-General fund appropriations were also made in fiscal years 2014 through 2017.
+General fund appropriations were also made in fiscal years 2014 through 2017, and an appropriation is also included in fiscal year 2018.